dylanpalenik1/Group-1-Mist-4610-Group-Project-2-2024-/README.md

 **General Historical Trends:**

 The general trend of youth tobacco use from 1999 to 2017 shows a statistically significant decrease with an R-squared value of 0.959, indicating that approximately 95.8% of the variability in the average data value can be explained by the year alone.
 This downward trend has a slope coefficient of -0.0020286 (p < 0.0001), which suggests an annual average decrease in the rate of tobacco use by about 0.20%.

-Looking into the future, the forecasted data, shaded in the visualization, estimates this trend will continue, leading to a further reduction in tobacco use among youth, which aligns with the objectives of ongoing public health efforts.
+Looking into the future the forecasted data, shaded in the visualization, estimates this trend will continue.
+We expected this trend to continue as the overall trend shows a continually decline.
+However the forecast has a p value of 0.0962613 which is insignificant at a significance level of p > 0.05.
+This means that the forecast does not significantly differ from zero and does not accurately predict the changes in data value based on year.
+We believe this is due to the data value standard error and confidence limits as they vary a lot across different entries which show variability which could affect the significance of the trend.
+We believe this is likely due to the sample size of the data as it was a smaller sample size which typically leads to larger standard error.

 ![HistoricalTrendInYouthTobaccoUseByGender](https://github.com/hayleydaniels/MIST-4610-Group-Project-2/assets/150054646/57373ddf-4caa-492f-b7c7-f8f265cf3966)